M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Evaluation Suite of

 \textbf{Evaluation of Reasoning Efficiency.} CoT reasoning often introduces significant computational overhead due to longer generated sequences.
 Excessively verbose CoT outputs increase inference time and memory consumption, reducing practical usability in real-world applications.
 To evaluate reasoning efficiency, we compute the number of correct reasoning steps per unit time.
 Formally,

 A higher \(E\) indicates more accurate reasoning steps per unit time, reflecting more efficient reasoning.
-Then we define the average inference latency impact \(L\) as the difference between the total CoT inference time and total direct inference time, divided by the number of examples: $L = T_{\text{CoT}} /T_{\text{direct}}$, where \(N\) is the number of examples, and \(T_{\text{CoT}}\), \(T_{\text{direct}}\) are the total inference times with and without CoT, respectively.
+Then we define the average inference latency impact \(L\) as the ratio between the total CoT inference time and total direct inference time, divided by the number of examples: $L = T_{\text{CoT}} /T_{\text{direct}}$, where \(T_{\text{CoT}}\), \(T_{\text{direct}}\) are the total inference times with and without CoT, respectively.
 A larger \(L\) value indicates a greater average latency overhead.
 By jointly considering \(E\) and \(L\), we can better benchmark the trade-offs between interpretability and computational cost in CoT-enabled models.

 \textbf{Evaluation of Reasoning Impact.} To quantify the benefit of generating step-by-step reasoning over directly producing the final answer, we define the reasoning impact metric as the difference in answer accuracy between the two approaches.
 Let $\text{Acc}_{\text{step}}$ denote the accuracy of the model when generating answers with intermediate reasoning steps, and $\text{Acc}_{\text{direct}}$ denote the accuracy when generating answers directly without explicit reasoning.
 The reasoning impact $I$ is computed as: $I = \text{Acc}_{\text{step}} - \text{Acc}_{\text{direct}}.$